-If you’ve evaluated the dog and they’re not breathing or you can’t find a heartbeat, performing CPR is your next step.
+If you’ve evaluated the dog and they’re not breathing, or you can’t find a heartbeat, performing CPR is your next step.
 First, position the dog for rescue breathing by aligning the head with the back and then tilting it back a bit further to open the air passages.
-Once the dog is in proper position, complete the following steps:
+Once the dog is in proper position on a flat surface, complete the following steps:

 1. Place your mouth over the airway

-With smaller dog CPR, you should cover both the dog’s nose and the mouth with your own mouth.
+With small dog CPR (less than 30 pounds), you should cover both the dog’s nose and the mouth with your own mouth.
 On a larger dog, only place your mouth over the nose, but try to prevent air from escaping through the dog’s mouth by using one hand to hold the mouth and jaw closed while giving rescue breaths.

 2. Perform artificial respiration

 Blow enough air into the dog’s nose and/or mouth to cause the chest to rise, then release your lips so the air can escape.
 Try to produce 20 – 30 breaths per minute.

 Lay your hand over the heart (at the intercostal space) and press firmly enough to compress the chest about one-third to one-half its usual depth.
 You should aim for 10 – 12 compressions over a five-second span.
 Repeat these steps at a one breath to 10 – 12 compressions ratio.
 Because you will be doing more than 100 compressions per minute, a new person should take over compressions after two minutes.